huggingface/transformers/examples/sustainlp/README.md

 ### Training models

 The following command will train a model on the specified SuperGLUE task.
+The WiC and WSC tasks require specialized model architectures (see [BERTForSpanClassification](https://github.com/W4ngatang/transformers/blob/superglue/src/transformers/modeling_bert.py#L1457)).
-Currently, only the BERT and RoBERTa model families are supported.
+Currently, these architectures are only supported for the BERT and RoBERTa model families.

 ```bash
 python run_superglue.py --data_dir ${data_dir} --task_name ${task} \